 - 1. Fully lower the auger. - 2.
 Disconnect the PTO driveline and hydraulics (as applicable) from the tractor. - 3.
-Fully retract the wheel axles. - 4.
-Place the hitch in transport position (if applicable). - 5.
+Place the hitch in transport position (if applicable). - 4.
 Connect the auger to the tow vehicle with a hitch pin.
-Use a hitch pin that will not allow the auger to separate from the towing vehicle. - 6.
+Use a hitch pin that will not allow the auger to separate from the towing vehicle. - 5.
 Connect the safety chain securely, forming a cradle to prevent the auger from digging into the road surface (should a breakaway occur).
 Do not use the safety chain if one or more links or end fittings are stretched, broken, damaged, or deformed.